-“Don’t go near the water, don’t go out at night,” mothers caution their children near the Rio Grande.
+Don’t go near the water, don’t go out at night, say mothers who live near the Rio Grande.
 They are protecting their children from a different threat than accidentally falling in; they’re talking about being snatched up or sucked in by La Llorona.
-She is the threatened punishment, the Hispanic boogeyman, of naughty, disobedient children.
-But she is more.
+She is the threatened punishment, the Hispanic boogeywoman, of naughty, disobedient children.
+But she is more, much more.
 She comes in the dark, on the wind, seeking that which is forever lost to her, crying for her lost children, or seeking vengeance upon the innocent.
 Sometimes she appears as a skeleton, more often as a beautiful woman, and sometimes she deceives her victims by appearing as someone familiar to them.

 The legend of La Llorona (pronounced “Lah yoh ROH nah”), the Weeping Woman, has been a part of Hispanic legend for at least 500 years.
-The tall, thin, beautiful spirit with long black hair and a white gown, roams the rivers and creeks, wailing into the night, searching for children to drag to a watery grave.
+The tall, thin, beautiful spirit with long black hair and a white gown roams the rivers and creeks, wailing into the night, searching for children to drag to a watery grave.

-Maria broke down into inconsolable grief, mourning them day and night, calling out “Mis ninos, mis ninos,” refusing to eat, wandering the riverside, soiling her white gown.
+Maria broke down into inconsolable grief, mourning them day and night, calling out Mis ninos, mis ninos, refusing to eat, wandering the riverside, soiling her white gown.
 She grew thinner and appeared taller until she looked like a walking skeleton, until she finally died on the banks of the river.
-Not long after, her restless spirit began to walk the banks of the river when darkness fell.
+Not long after, her restless spirit began to walk the banks of the river whenever darkness fell.
 Her weeping and wailing became a curse of the night and people began to be afraid to go out after dark.
-She was said to have been seen drifting between the trees along the shoreline or floating on the current with her long white gown spread out upon the waters.
+Some claimed to see her drifting between the trees along the shoreline or floating on the current with her long white gown spread out upon the waters.
 On many a dark night people would see her walking along the riverbank and crying for her children.
 And so they no longer spoke of her as Maria, but rather as La Llorona, the weeping woman.

 In another version she finally threw herself into the river at the very spot where she had murdered her children.
 In her madness the spirit has completely forgotten what her children looked like, so she calls out for all children.
 Whenever she finds a child alone in the dark, near the water, she drags it screaming to a watery grave.